tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ## Debrief

+What just happened?

+What are we now aware of?

+XML and JSON

 ---

 **REST**: Representational State Transfer or RESTful web services are a way of providing interoperability between computer systems on the Internet.
 REST-compliant Web services allow requesting systems to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.